GregoryAveryWeir/tracery-live/README.md

 For more information on Tracery, visit [tracery.io](http://tracery.io).

 Tracery Live includes the hocus-pocus CSS framework, which is now defunct.
+You can use its classes in your grammars.
 The docs are archived on [Github Pages](https://gregoryaveryweir.github.io/hocus-pocus/).

 # Standard Ember Boilerplate